Nights away and international travel

 For the purposes of this guidance where we refer to international travel we refer to those trips which would fall within the definition and requirements of POR Rule 9.64 Visits Abroad.

-During 2021 we expect to be allowed a gradual return to nights away activities in all jurisdictions.
+During 2021 we have seen a gradual return to nights away activities in all jurisdictions.
 This may start off with small expedition camping for Scouts and Explorer Scouts, then increase to bigger camps, then eventually opening wider nights away opportunities.
 Check the readiness level table for the allowances and restrictions in your jurisdiction.

 Further guidance is available on the planning COVID-safe nights away in 2021 page.